 Dickie Brothers Orchard has been in our family since England's King George II sold three tracts of land to our Great, Great, Great, Great Grandfather

 James Dickie in 1752, 1758 and 1760.
 Grandpa James was required to begin working the land within 3 years.
 Our family has been farming this land ever since...
-265 years!
-Now, that's sustainability.
+271 years and 9 generations.
+Now, that's sustainability!

 We owe our ability to continue farming to our parents, Tom and Emilie Dickie Bruguiere.
 Thankfully, Tom and Emilie decided this farm was where they wanted to raise their children.
 Emilie inherited about 100 acres when her parents passed away and the farm was divided between Emilie and her three sisters.
 Emilie and Tom bought their house from Uncle Herbert Dickie and then began the long process of purchasing hundreds of acres from various family members.
 After forty years, they had purchased over 500 acres of the original lands and we are forever grateful for their dedication to our family.

-We have never received or asked for a subsidy from taxpayers to help us run our farm.
-We grow a quality product and sell at the lowest price we can in order to help our customers have quality food at a fair price, yet still allow us to continue to run our farm.
+We grow and produce quality products and sell at the lowest price we can in order to help our customers have quality food at a fair price, yet still allow us to continue to run our farm.

-When mother nature decides to allow us to grow a full crop, we harvest 70,000 bushels of apples per year!
-But, we don't just grow a few varieties of apples... we grow 20 different varieties of apples as well as peaches, nectarines, plums, blackberries, sweet potatoes, pumpkins and much more.
+We harvest about 40,000 bushels of apples per year!
+But, we don't just grow a few varieties of apples... we grow 20 different varieties of apples as well as 7 variety of peaches, nectarines, plums, blackberries, sweet potatoes, pumpkins, corn and much more.

-We also raise beef cattle, have Saddlebred horses and various colors of Labrador Retrievers running around the orchard.
+We also raise beef cattle and you'll usually see the various colors of Labrador Retrievers running around the orchard.

 Alongside Little De Priest Mountain on the eastern edge of the Blue Ridge Mountains (near Crabtree Falls), the cool mountain air gives our apples great color and excellent flavor.
 The view from our orchard is the envy of almost anywhere in the United States, especially when the Fall foliage is in full color and the apples are fresh on the trees.

 We invite our customers to "Pick Your Own Apples" at various times throughout season (when apples are ripe) and experience nature's beauty here with our family at Dickie Brothers Orchard.